aubricusarchive/nodeenvwrapper/README.md

 see: https://github.com/pypa/virtualenv

 ###Setup:
-Pretty straightforward, in a .profile / .bashrc / .bash_profile which ever you prefer add the following lines:
+Pretty straightforward, in a .profile or .bashrc or .bash_profile add the following lines:
 ```
 export NODEENVWRAPPER_SCRIPT=/path/to/nodeenvwrapper.sh
 export NODEENV_HOME=$HOME/.nodeenv